Explore health content from A to Z.

 I need information about...

-Chemotherapy for oral cancer can mean taking more than one drug.
+Chemotherapy for oral cancer can mean taking more than 1 drug.
 Combining drugs can help tumors shrink more, but can also mean more side effects.
-When more than one drug is prescribed, the drugs are usually given one after the other, and then given again as a treatment course every two to three weeks.
+When more than 1 drug is prescribed, the drugs are usually given 1 after the other, and then given again as a treatment course every 2 to 3 weeks.
 You'll have a rest period between each treatment.
 Each period of treatment and rest is called a cycle.
 These cycles reduce damage to healthy cells.
 Rests in between treatment give cells a chance to recover.
 Your doctor will decide if you need to get chemotherapy daily, weekly, every few weeks, or monthly.
-Your treatment will usually continue for two to six months, depending on its effectiveness.
+Your treatment will usually continue for 2 to 6 months, depending on its effectiveness.

 Here are some common chemotherapy drugs for oral cancer: